christianThardy/christianThardy.github.io/tom-interpretability.md

     - Demonstrates a direct causal relationship between certain linguistic representations and ToM task performance.

-- Works with copy suppression to ensure that distinct belief representations are tracked and preserved, preventing conflation between reality and differing actors' beliefs.
+- Works with copy suppression to ensure that distinct belief representations are tracked and preserved, preventing conflation between reality and differing subjects' beliefs.
 The circuit's interplay allows for more accurate predictions of behavior based on mismatched beliefs, a hallmark of human ToM.

     - The removal of inhibition and induction heads impairs ToM performance.
 These heads ensure that “belief tokens” and “location tokens” are managed distinctly, preventing confusion between real states of the world and an agent’s belief.